FocusCript/FocusCript/README.md

 # Hi Guys! <img src="images/wave.gif" width="50px">

-My name is Shakh and I'm a web developer living in Uzbekistan.
-My current focus is full-stack web development - mainly with React, NodeJS and related technologies.

-I am writing some code to help someone with something!
-After all, all this is for people, and not vice versa :)

 ### :sunrise_over_mountains: Hobbies
 - table tennis, chess & I am incredibly interested in solving complex and non-trivial problems.